 - It's also on the London Monopoly board.

-- It's the only London terminus which Sherlock Holmes never used, even though he supposedly lived just round the corner in Baker Street - because the station hadn't been built when the stories were written.
+- It's the only London terminus which Sherlock Holmes never used, even though he supposedly lived just round the corner in Baker Street - because the station hadn't been built when the stories up to and including "The Final Problem" were written (it opened in 1899).

-- London Euston- Home of the West Coast Main Line, which goes to Scotland via Manchester.
+- London Euston - Home of the West Coast Main Line, which goes to Scotland via Manchester, London Midland services to Birmingham and London Overground trains to Watford Junction.
 The WCML is currently owned by a certain Richard Branson as part of the Virgin network.
+The current station is an unpopular 1960s concrete affair that is a controversial replacement for the original that was knocked down along with the famous arch.

-- London St. Pancras International- so close to King's Cross it shares a Tube station (see next entry), it is now the home of the Eurostar services (hence the "International").
-Frankly, it needed some love and was recently refurbished as a result.
+- London St. Pancras International - so close to King's Cross it shares a Tube station (see next entry), it is now the home of the Eurostar services (hence the "International").
+Frankly, it needed some love and was refurbished as a result in the late 2000s/early 2010s to the point it is now considered one of the best stations in the world.
 Terminus of the Midland Main Line and InterCity services operated by East Midlands Trains, as well as the High Speed services to Kent operated by Southeastern.

 - In a more interesting example, in a 1995 adaptation of Richard III, set in a fictionalised 1930s England, it is moved to Westminster via special effects and becomes the titular monarch's seat of government.